nathan-alden-sr/stardew-valley/min-max/1.5/year-1-fall-19.md

 ## Instructions

-1. At 9:00 am, travel to Pierre's General Store and purchase the second batch of Pumpkin Seeds.
+1. At 9:00 am, travel to Pierre's General Store and purchase the second batch of Pumpkin Seeds, then return to The Farm and plant the third crop.
+   - Don't plant any Pumpkin Seeds on tiles that are not fertilized with Deluxe Speed-Gro as those Pumpkins will not mature before Fall ends.

 | Yesterday                                   | Today                 | Next Day                                    |
 | ------------------------------------------- | --------------------- | ------------------------------------------- |